openconnectivity/IOTivity-Lite-setup/Readme.md

 ## edit_input.sh
 This scripts edits the device builder input file with [Nano](#Nano) editor.
-The file being edited is the file in iotivity tree.
+The input file being edited is located at the top of the tree.

 Typical changes on the input file for code generation can be:
 - adding/changing resources.